About King County

 How can I search for someone recently arrested in King County, Washington?

 To search for someone recently arrested in King County, you can use the King County Correctional Facility's online inmate lookup tool.
 This facility, located in Seattle, provides a searchable database where you can find information about current inmates.
 You will need the individual's name or booking number to perform a search.
-The online tool is accessible through the King County Department of Adult and Juvenile Detention's website.
+The online tool is accessible through the county Department of Adult and Juvenile Detention's website.

 In King County, you can obtain a criminal background check through the Washington State Patrol's Criminal History Records Section.
 The process involves submitting a request through the Washington Access to Criminal History (WATCH) online system.
 This service provides access to conviction records and arrest information for the state of Washington, including King County.